pkro/php_notes/readme.md

 # Security

-Mostly notes from "php - creating secure websites" by Kevin Skoglund on linkedin learning
+Mostly notes from "php - creating secure websites" by Kevin Skoglund on linkedin learning; unrelated specific items at the end of this section.

 ## Overview